bitovi/academy/src/react/2-intro-to-jsx.md

 So if a person rendered that component, they would see

 <img src="../static/img/react/redQ.png" >

+_✏️ Note: Centering content inside of a div is easy with flexbox.
+Simply add `"display: flex; justify-content: center; align-items: center;"` to the parent div which holds the content you wish to be centered.
+Remember the differences between normal CSS, and inline styles with React though._

 Here's an empty codepen with React preloaded to get you started.